50 Secrets to Live to 100

 To quote Dr. Nelly of Nellyville: It's getting hot in here.
 Frequent spicy food consumption is linked to a longer life.
 Those who eat spicy foods nearly every day have a 14 percent chance of living longer, according to a Harvard study.
 Capsaicin and other compounds in chili peppers have been linked to fighting cancer, obesity, and more.

-The Remedy Rx: Sprinkle some cayenne pepper into your eggs every morning, for a one-two punch of protein and spice.
+The Rx: Sprinkle some cayenne pepper into your eggs every morning, for a one-two punch of protein and spice.

 Know Your Purpose in Life